awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.API.md

 + `db.sql` – The full SQL statement, such as `select * from customers where customer_id = 123`
 + `db.sql_tokenized` – The tokenized SQL statement, such as `select * from customers where customer_id = ?`

 When analyzing database performance, it can be useful to consider SQL statements that only differ by their parameters as one logic item\.
 So, you can use `db.sql_tokenized` when querying\.
-However, especially when you are interested in explain plans, sometimes it's more useful to examine full SQL statements with parameters, and query grouping by `db.sql`\.
+However, especially when you're interested in explain plans, sometimes it's more useful to examine full SQL statements with parameters, and query grouping by `db.sql`\.
 There is a parent\-child relationship between tokenized and full SQL, with multiple full SQL \(children\) grouped under the same tokenized SQL \(parent\)\.

 The command in this example is the similar to the command in [Retrieving the DB load average for top wait events](#USER_PerfInsights.API.Examples.DBLoadAverage)\.
 However, the query\.json file has the following contents\.